 Become a Member!

 Membership is open to all activity professionals in the state of Massachusetts.
 An annual MassCAP membership is just $50.00.
 Membership in MassCAP is granted on an individual basis.
 It does not apply to other facility or departmental staff.
-Our term of membership runs from July 1st and ends June 30th of the following year.
+Our term of membership runs from January 1st and ends December 31st beginning in 2019.

 - Membership card and a copy of by-laws

 - Access to job bank

 - Quarterly newsletter "IMPACT" which updates members of professional and legislative issues and provides a forum to share announcements of events, etc., or any news relating to our profession.

 - Discounted registration fee for our highly informative seminars, including a state-wide annual convention; e-mail notifications/registration.

 - The right to vote, hold office; or to nominate peers for recognitions as well as elected positions.